percona/pmm/docs/how-to/configure.md

 ## Alertmanager integration

-Alertmanager manages alerts, deduplicating, grouping, and routing them to the appropriate receiver or display component.
+Alertmanager manages alerts, de-duplicating, grouping, and routing them to the appropriate receiver or display component.

 This section lets you configure integration of VictoriaMetrics with an external Alertmanager.